deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/business-management.md

 3. Look at the others.
 Eliminate ruthlessly.
 Automate or outsource what you can.
 Press pause on the rest.
 4. Repeat.

-Productivity isn't everything, but, in the long run, it is almost everything -- Economist Paul Krugman, in The Age of Diminished Expectations

 "Time spent working hard is often better spent identifying where the bottleneck is located.

 Working hard on the wrong thing leads to frustration, not progress."